Fill your College Details

 10. Social Media Dashboard

-A social media dashboard allows users to view and manage their social media stats.
-This project involves working with APIs to fetch social media data, creating user profiles, and displaying data such as posts, followers, and engagement metrics.
-It also provides a chance to work on advanced front-end features like dynamic content and state management.
+A social media dashboard lets users to monitor and view social media metrics and statistics.
+Students will interact with APIs to pull social media data, build a profile for each user, and display data such as posts, followers, and engagement metrics.
+It will also offer the opportunity to work with advanced front-end features such as dynamic content and state management.

 custom img